riscv-mcu/e203_hbirdv2/doc/source/quick_start/mcs.rst

 After HBirdv2 E203 SoC is implemented on the FPGA subsystem of Nuclei ddr200t development board, we can develop embedded applications with it, just like with a real MCU chip.

-Before starting the process of MCS generation, you should make sure that your environment is ready, which means e203_hbirdv2 project in your working machine.
+Before starting the process of MCS generation, you should make sure that your environment is ready, which means e203_hbirdv2 project is ready in your working machine.
 About environmnet setting, please refer to :ref:`Get ready <get_ready>`.

 .. note::
+   - Nuclei ddr200t and mcu200t development boards could be used to support HBirdv2 E203 SoC development, here we just take Nuclei ddr200t development board as an example to introduce the development process.
+For Nuclei mcu200t development board, the development process is similar.
-   About the details of Nuclei ddr200t development board, please refer to .
+   - About the details of Nuclei ddr200t and mcu200t development boards, please refer to `Nuclei Development Board <https://www.nucleisys.com/developboard.php>`__.

 FPGA MCS generation